 - St James Theatre – 750m.
 The St James Theatre is an iconic building situated on the Courtenay Quarter of central Wellington.
 It is a building of historical and cultural significance and hosts many premium events.
-It is currently closed to the public for earthquake strengthening but is expected to reopen in late 2019.
+It is currently closed to the public for earthquake strengthening but is expected to reopen in 2020.
 Read more about St James Theatre here.

 - Library and Information Centre – 350m.
 The Wellington Central Library is also currently closed to the pubic due to being assessed as vulnerable in the even of a major earthquake by engineers.
 A pop-up replacement, Arapaki Manners St Library, opened at 12 Manners St on 28 May 2019, and will remain open until the Central Library reopens its doors to the public.
 Read more about Wellington City Libraries here.